thorchain/THORChain-v1/x/eth-bifrost/IMPLEMENTATION_SPEC.md

 #### Fraud-proof Module

 The fraud-proof module process fraud-proofs and enables slashing of malicious validators.
-A user who wishes to exit a bridge performs the following transaction on THORChain, called an `exitRequestTx`:
+A user who wishes to exit a bridge performs the following transaction on Cosmos, called an `exitRequestTx`:

 `exit[<coin>, <amount>, <bridge>, <destinationAddr>, <fee>]`